microsoft/NeuralSpeech/PriorGrad-acoustic/README.md

    --fast --fast_iter 12
    ```

-when `--infer --fast`, the model applies grid search of beta schedules with the specified number of `--fast_iter` steps for the given model checkpoint.
+   When `--infer --fast`, the model applies grid search of beta schedules with the specified number of `--fast_iter` steps for the given model checkpoint.

    2, 6, and 12 `--fast_iter` are officially supported.
 If the value higher than 12 is provided, the model uses a linear beta schedule.
 Note that the linear schedule is expected to perform worse.

    `--infer` without `--fast` performs slow sampling with the same `T` as the forward diffusion used in training.

 ## Text-to-speech with user-given text